BondWong/AKHFTP/README.md

 ### compile server
 type 'make server'
-it generates excutable file 'server' for server side under AKHFTP/src/server_dir
+it generates excutable file 'server' for server side under AKHFTP/src/server_dir The server binds to port 9190 (default).
+The port number can be changed in Makefile.

 ### compile client
 type 'make client'
-it generates excutable file 'client for client side under AKHFTP/src/client_dir
+it generates excutable file 'client for client side under AKHFTP/src/client_dir The default host IP address is 127.0.0.1 and default port number is 9190.
+The host IP address and port number can be changed in Makefile.

 ## How to run
 ### run server